truenas/documentation/content/_includes/ReplicatedEncryptedUnlock.md

 6. On the remote system, unlock the dataset(s) using properly constructed <file>json<file> files.
 {{< /tab >}}
 {{< tab "Method 2: Replicate Encrypted Dataset/zvol Without Properties" >}}
-Uncheck properties when replicating so that the destination dataset will not be encrypted on the remote side and will not require a key to unlock.
+Uncheck properties when replicating so that the destination dataset is not encrypted on the remote side and does not require a key to unlock.
-1. Go to **Data Protection** and click *ADD* in the *Replication Tasks* window.
+1. Go to **Data Protection** and click **ADD** in the **Replication Tasks** window.
-2. Click *Advanced Replication Creation*.
+2. Click **Advanced Replication Creation**.
-3. Fill out the form as needed and make sure *Include Dataset Properties* is **NOT** checked.
+3. Fill out the form as needed and make sure **Include Dataset Properties** is *NOT* checked.
 4. Click **Save**.
 {{< /tab >}}
 {{< tab "Method 3: Replicate Key Encrypted Dataset/zvol" >}}
 1. Go to **Storage -> pool/root dataset** on the replication system.
 Click <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i> and select **Export Key**.
 2. Apply the key file or key code to the dataset.
-You can either download the key file, open that file and change the *pool name/dataset* to the receiving*pool name/dataset*, or copy the key code provided in the **Key** window.
+You can either download the key file, open that file and change the *pool name/dataset* to the receiving *pool name/dataset*, or copy the key code provided in the **Key** window.
 3. On the receiving pool/dataset: Click <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i> next to pool/dataset and select **Unlock**.
 4. Unlock the dataset.
 You can either clear the **Unlock with Key file** checkbox, paste the Key Code into **Dataset Key** field (if there is a space character at the end of the key, delete the space), or select the downloaded Key file that was edited.
 5. Click **Save**.